Our Story

 The goal is 100 samples across LA.
 Then 200.
 Every new sample makes the map more useful for everyone.
 If enough neighborhoods participate, we'll have the data to see real patterns — which water districts have higher counts, whether building age matters, how filters actually perform.

 All results are published openly.
-The methodology is based on the same protocols used by the EPA, NOAA, and NIST for environmental microplastic detection.
+Our methodology draws from techniques used by researchers and agencies such as EPA, NOAA, and NIST for environmental microplastic detection.

 This is a community project.
 The map belongs to everyone who contributes to it.